darioschmid/PyMVVLive/README.md

 print(f"{stop_name} departures: {json.dumps(departures, indent=4, ensure_ascii=False)}")
 ```

 Both blacklist and whitelist can be provided.
-The must be a dict in the same format as an element from the `departures` list, except the value must be a list of values (e.g., `"label": ["U6", "230", "X201"]` instead of `"label": "U6"`).
+The must be a dict in the same format as an element from the `departures` list, except the value must be a list of values (e.g., `"destination": ["Deisenhofen", "Holzkirchen"]` instead of `"destination": "Deisenhofen"`).
 You can either provide a `stop_name` or a `stop_id`, where the latter is better as you can ensure the right stop is
 determined.
 Look it up at https://www.mvg.de/api/fahrinfo/location/queryWeb?q=YOUR_STOP_NAME.